2010 Yas Marina GP2 Asia Series round: Report

-Race 1
+Feature race

 Charles Pic started on pole for Race 1.
 The feature race was won by Oliver Turvey, claiming his first GP2 Asia victory by leading home teammate Davide Valsecchi in an iSport one-two at Yas Marina.
 Formula 3 Euroseries champion Jules Bianchi began his GP2 career with third for ART, with the charging Luca Filippi coming through to fourth from the back of the grid for Meritus only to retire on the last lap and hand the place to Arden's Javier Villa.
 Poleman Charles Pic (Arden) had a disastrous race, starting when Turvey burst ahead off the line and Valsecchi surged down the inside to claim second at the end of the long back straight.
 The top three then settled down in close company, with Bianchi and Villa following them.
 The latter kickstarted the lead group's early pitstops by coming in for tyres on lap six - and then set a new fastest lap on fresh rubber, prompting the rest of the frontrunners to stop in quick succession.
 Turvey was the last of this pack to pit on lap 10, emerging right in front of Valsecchi.
 The championship leader immediately attacked, going around the outside into the Turn 11/12/13 complex and nosing ahead.
 The two iSport cars banged wheels as they turned in and skittered over the run-off, rejoining still first and second but now with Villa, Bianchi and Pic - who had lost ground on the out-laps - right on their tails.
 Turvey wasted no time in fighting back, sweeping around the outside of Valsecchi with a brilliant move at the penultimate corner just moments after he had lost the lead.
 In their wake, Bianchi pulled off an identical pass to take third from Villa.